 There is, however, one desire that a spiritual seeker holds dear.
 That is the desire for moksha, liberation.
 Yoga masters emphasize the importance of an intense yearning for liberation.
 This desire should eclipse all others.

 Desire for freedom is like a shield that wards off other desires.
 It helps us make the best decisions on the spiritual path.
 This desire is like a good friend along the way.
 At the end of our journey, we part ways with that friend as well.
-The journey is complete, and we live blissfully free of all attachments.
+The journey is complete.
+We experience the end of suffering and live blissfully free of attachments.

 Ultimate Freedom, Complete and Eternal

 Yogis recognize the existence and power of desires, attachment, and suffering.
 However, we don’t dwell on the negative.
 Instead, we get right to the business of overcoming our personal hurdles.
-We focus on the cures for suffering: spiritual practices, good company, and positive thinking.
+We focus on the cures to end suffering: spiritual practices, good company, and positive thinking.

 Yoga doesn’t simply give us hope.
 It promises that by following the spiritual path, we will achieve liberation—eternal peace and happiness in this very lifetime: